 - An integrated open space with pedestrian orientated development, with linkages between James Miller Oval, the Community Centre and at a later stage, the Welwyn Avenue shops

 - Design that activates the area and encourages passive surveillance, based on the principles of crime prevention through environmental design

 - The provision of family orientated services in one location

-- Economic development and investment and employment opportunities for the local community
+- Economic development, investment and employment opportunities for the local community

 - Diverse housing options with the introduction of mixed use development

 - Opportunities for public art and the inclusion of Aboriginal culture and local heritage creating a vibrant cultural precinct

 - Basement level car park, which maximises the opportunity for public

 open space and waterwise landscaping at ground level.